 We look for students and scholars who have strong interests and backgrounds in robotics, design, control, tactile sensing, and machine learning.

-The ideal candidates are expected to have a solid background in one or more of the following areas: soft robotics, mechanism design, control, machine learning, tactile sensing, and robotic manipulation.
+The ideal candidates are expected to have a solid background in one or more of the following areas: robot learning, control, tactile sensing, robotic manipulation, and/or mechanism design.
 The applicants must have completed bachelor's or master's degrees in ME, ECE, IE, or closely related disciplines prior to starting the positions.
 Self-motivated candidates are particularly welcome.
 The ability to work collaboratively and interdisciplinary with strong written and communication skills is highly desired.
 A track record including international conferences and journal publications is a plus.
 Strong hands-on and/or programming skills are highly preferred.
-The applicants are expected to be familiar with one or more of the following platforms: SolidWorks, ABAQUS/ANSYS, ADAMS, Python, PyTorch, MATLAB, ROS, Arduino, raspberry pi.
+The applicants are expected to be familiar with one or more of the following platforms: SolidWorks, ABAQUS/ANSYS, Python, C++, PyTorch, MATLAB, ROS.

 If you are interested in working with us, we encourage you to apply to the Purdue IE PhD program and mention Dr. She in your statement.
-Feel free to contact Dr. She via email with the title “Prospective PhD Students” and include the following information: (1) CV, (2) a copy of transcripts; and (3) contact information of three references.
-We will reach out if there is a potential fit.
+Feel free to email Yu She (yushe@purdue.edu) with subject "Prospective PhD Students: Your Name” and include your (1) CV, (2) transcripts, and (3) contact information of 3 references.

 Please check the end of this page for additional funding information.

-We are excited to work with undergraduate and master students at Purdue who are interested in my research.
-Projects are always available for students with backgrounds or interests in any of the following areas: soft robotics, mechanism design, control, machine learning, tactile sensing, robotic manipulation.
+We are excited to work with undergraduate and master students at Purdue who are interested in our research.
+Projects are always available for students with backgrounds or interests in any of the following areas: robot learning, mechanism design, control, tactile sensing, robotic manipulation.
 We do not fund master's or undergraduate student researchers when they just start out with the lab.
 We do offer research credits.
 You are expected to commit to at least 10 hours per week and a minimum of 2 semesters in the lab.

 Please check the end of this page for additional funding information.

-If you are looking for a visiting scholar position, please contact Dr. She via email with the title “Prospective Visiting Students/Scholars” and include the following information: (1) CV, (2) a copy of transcripts; and (3) contact information of three references.
+If you are looking for a visiting scholar position, please contact Dr. She via email (yushe@purdue.edu) with the subject “Prospective Visiting Students/Scholars: Your Name” and include the following information: (1) CV and (2) contact information of three references.
 We will reach out if there is a potential fit.
 Due to the limitation of our lab space, the visiting position may not be always available.
 Being flexible in the visiting period could be helpful.

-Please see the Lillian Gilbreth Postdoctoral Fellowship Opportunities at Purdue Engineering:
+Please see the 2025 Lillian Gilbreth Postdoctoral Fellowship Opportunities at Purdue Engineering (Deadline Oct 10, 2025):

 If you are a non-funded MS Research or PhD student in the group and are interested in funding opportunities at Purdue, please explore the following venues: